 If the spin directions are requested as random, then we draw the values following:

 The degeneracy between individual spins $\chi_i$ and tilt angles $\theta_i$ is broken with:

-The second spin model independent of redshift allows a correlation between the individual masses and the spin values.
+The second class of spin models that are independent of redshift allow for a correlation to be found between the individual masses and the spin values.
 We have considered two sub-classes of redshift independent spin models under: \textit{(i)} objects with heavier masses have higher individual spin $\chi_i$, \textit{(ii)} the mass and spin of the black holes are (anti)correlated.
 In the first case, we choose a free threshold parameter of the mass values $m_{\rm th}$, above which the individual spin values are not zero and below which the spin is set to zero.
 In the second case, we include a correlation between the mass ratio and spin values as motivated in \citep{Callister:2021fpo}.
-In this model, $\xeff$ follows the Gaussian distribution
+In this model, $\xeff$ follows a Gaussian distribution